mikeAdamss/platform/environments/README.md

 ## How does it work?

-If you look in `./terraform/vars/` you'll see (for example) a `develop.tfvars` that's holding the variables used to provision up the develop environment.
-You can create as many alternations of this as you need environemnts.
+If you look in `./terraform/vars/` you'll see (for example) a `develop.tfvars` that's holding the variables used to provision the develop environment.
+You can create as many alternations of this as you need (or want to pay for) environments.
 The readme inside of `./terraform` explains how to pass these variable files into a teraform run.

 If you look in `./ansaible/vars/` you'll see (for example) a `develop.json` that's holding the variables used to orchestrate the develop environment.
-You can create as many alternations of this as you need environemnts.
-The readme inside of `./ansible` explains how to pass these variable files into a teraform run.
+You can create as many alternations of this as you need environments.
+The readme inside of `./ansible` explains how to pass these variable files into a terraform run.

+## Usage

+Look in the appropriate sub directories.